Pi-hole vs Hosts File: Which Blocks Ads Better?

 The hosts file

 The hosts file is a text file present on all operating systems.
 It allows redirecting domains to specific IP addresses, notably 0.0.0.0 to block.
+It works the same way cross-platform (Windows, macOS and Linux) and is edited from any text editor or the command line.

 How it works: When you visit a site, your system checks the hosts file before DNS servers.